On Your Terms: Youth survey on Consent and Sex Ed

 On Your Terms: Youth survey on consent and sex ed gives young people a voice in their consent, respectful relationships, and sexuality education.
 We want to know what you think about your education and what could make it better.

-By completing the survey, you are helping us understand how young people feel about their consent, respectful relationships, and sexuality education.
-Share your views and make education better for everyone.
+By completing the survey, you are helping the Australian Human Rights Commission (the Commission) understand how young people feel about their consent, respectful relationships, and sexuality education.

 When is the research being conducted?

-The main survey will be in field January-April 2026.
+The survey will be in field until 30 June 2026.

 How long will the research take?

-On Your Terms is a short 10–15-minute online survey.
-This survey is anonymous - we don’t ask for your name, and your answers won’t be linked back to you.
+On Your Terms is a short 10–15-minute online survey that is confidential and anonymous - you are not asked to identify yourself.
 This is a national survey run by the Australian Human Rights Commission (the Commission).
-It is funded by the Australian Government Department of Education.
+It is funded by the Australian Government through the Department of Education.

 How do I take part?